Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Introduction

 In this work, we consider the combination of the two above-mentioned penalties, which we refer to as \emph{sparse-plus-smooth} regularization.
 We focus on problem~\eqref{eq:compositepb} with

-for $\lambda_1, \lambda_2 > 0$.
-This problem has already been studied in \cite{debarre2021continuous} in a general setting, including continuous-domain reconstruction and regularization operators.
-The authors demonstrated that the solutions of the composite optimization problem indeed behave as expected: the sparse component $s_1$ admits a sparse structure as if it was solution of a non-composite problem, and similarly the component $s_2$ behaves as the solution of a smooth problem.
-This result has been exemplified in various finite-dimensional application cases, using sparse-plus-smooth optimization problems with discrete vector components, see \cite{mol2004,gholami2013balanced,debarnot2020learning}.
-In the discrete setting, it is possible to decouple the resolution of the composite optimization problem: the sparse component can be directly identified with a Banach-penalized problem and the Hilbert component is unique and deduced afterward.
+for $\cRS$ a general convex sparsity-promoting function $\cB \to \R_+$ and $\lambda_1, \lambda_2 > 0$.
+This problem has already been studied in \cite{debarre2021continuous} using a Banach norm for $\cRS$, covering continuous-domain reconstruction and regularization operators.
+The authors demonstrated that the solutions of the composite optimization problem indeed behave as expected: the sparse component $s_1$ admits a sparse structure as if it solved non-composite problem, and similarly the component $s_2$ behaves as the solution of a smooth problem.
+This result had been exemplified earlier in various finite-dimensional application cases, using sparse-plus-smooth optimization problems with discrete vector components, see \cite{mol2004,gholami2013balanced,debarnot2020learning}.
+In a discrete setting, it is possible to decouple the resolution of the composite optimization problem: the sparse component can be directly identified with a single-component optimization problem and the smooth component is unique and deduced afterward.
 The requirements for such a decoupling to take place are presented in \cite{jarret2024decoupled}, considering the general case in which operators are involved within the regularization terms.